Narew Offensive: Battle

-On July 28–29, the 1st and 12th Russian armies tried to push back the German regiments that had crossed over the Narew River, but everywhere they met stubborn opposition.
+On July 28–29, the Russian 1st and 12th Armies tried to push back the German regiments that had crossed over the Narew River, but everywhere they met stubborn opposition.
 Mutual attacks led to the depletion of the forces of the parties and a small advance (in the 4th Army Corps - by 400 steps).
-Considering that the Russians had exhausted their forces in fruitless attacks, E. Ludendorff, set M. von Gallwitz the following task: to take the right and advance on Ostrow and Małkin, but at the same time not to storm the fortresses, covering the actions with the troops of the 8th army.
-On July 30, Gallwitz instructed the group of infantry general Johannes von Eben (2nd, 37th, 54th and 83rd infantry divisions) to defeat the 4th Siberian Corps and occupy Żabin, the 13th Army Corps to attack Strumiany, and the rest of the troops of the army group - go on the defensive.
+Considering that the Russians had exhausted their forces in fruitless attacks, E. Ludendorff, set Gallwitz the following task: to take the right and advance on Ostrow and Małkin, but at the same time not to storm the fortresses, covering the actions with the troops of the 8th Army.
+On July 30, Gallwitz instructed the group of infantry general Johannes von Eben (2nd, 37th, 54th and 83rd infantry divisions) to defeat the 4th Siberian Corps and occupy Żabin, the XIII Corps to attack Strumiany, and the rest of the troops of the army group - go on the defensive.

-On the evening of July 28, the Chief of staff of the North-Western Front, M. Alekseyev, transferred the 21st Army Corps (33rd, 44th, 78th Infantry Divisions) to the 12th Army along with its combat sector, to the same regiments of the 59th Infantry Division were sent: in the 1st Army, from the evening of July 30, the 4th Army Corps (30th and 40th Infantry Divisions) was withdrawn to the reserve.
+On the evening of July 28, Alekseyev, transferred the 21st Army Corps (33rd, 44th, 78th Infantry Divisions) to the 12th Army along with its combat sector, to the same regiments of the 59th Infantry Division were sent: in the 1st Army, from the evening of July 30, the 4th Army Corps (30th and 40th Infantry Divisions) was withdrawn to the reserve.
 In the 12th Army, Chief of Staff N. Sivers ordered the creation of small reserve detachments in each corps to repel German breakthroughs.

 On July 30, there were no more serious battles on the front of the 1st Army.
-All the efforts of the army group of M. von Gallwitz were directed against the Russian 12th Army.
+All the efforts of the army group of Gallwitz were directed against the Russian 12th Army.
 The 4th Guards and 54th Infantry Divisions broke through the location of the 4th Siberian Army Corps in the afternoon and occupied Goworówek and Żabin by evening.
-A. Churin sent the 68th Infantry and 6th Cavalry Divisions (from the 1st Army) to the breakthrough site, but they only temporarily managed to stop the advance of the Germans.
+Churin sent the 68th Infantry and 6th Cavalry Divisions (from the 1st Army) to the breakthrough site, but they only temporarily managed to stop the advance of the Germans.